donkuri/learn-mathematics/index.md

 ### Precalculus

 Precalculus deals with high school subjects before calculus is introduced.
 This means functions, (in)equations, analytic geometry, trigonometry and sometimes matrices as well as limits.
-There are a myriad of books you can use for this, and I suggest you find one you like.
+There is a myriad of books you can use for this, and I suggest you find one you like.
 Here is my favorite:

 **[Precalculus Mathematics in a Nutshell](https://www.amazon.com/Precalculus-Mathematics-Nutshell-Geometry-Trigonometry/dp/1592441300/)**, *George F. Simmons*

 <img src="/learn-mathematics/img/simmons.jpg" alt="Simmons" width="200px"/>

 The book is short, so do everything in there.
 Another option is to read Lang's precalculus book, although if you do use it, be sure to look for an errata online because I remember it having quite a few mistakes and typos.
 It's what you might call "old school", from one of the greatest math textbook writer of all time, part of the influential [Bourbaki group](https://en.wikipedia.org/wiki/Nicolas_Bourbaki).
+You could learn a lot just reading books by Lang, as he wrote quite extensively and we will find him recommended here quite often.

 **[Basic Mathematics](https://www.amazon.com/Basic-Mathematics-Serge-Lang/dp/0387967877)**, *Serge Lang*